Ypertex/blog/content/articles/improving-changes-with-non-negotiables.md

 I've written another article about a complementary [concept called RATs](/articles/test-your-way-to-success/).
 It addresses the inherent flaws of verbal communication and uses experiments to test the riskiest assumptions: **Show, don't tell!**

 While RATs are a big help to better understand your boss or client at a given moment, the results of the experiments might become outdated over time and you wouldn't know unless you repeated your experiments regularly.
-That's not very practical, so we need to add something more to the RATs: Non-Negotiables.
+That's not very practical, so let's add some sort of stable playing field: with Non-Negotiables.

-## Make the Rules Known to the Referee—Your Rules
+## Make the Rules Known to the Referees—Your Rules

 In our strategy and innovation team at the Swiss Broadcast Corporation [SRG SSR](https://www.srgssr.ch/en/), we recently started to employ **a tactic called Non-Negotiables**.
 We are in charge of the corporate strategies and partnerships in the area of technology.
 Now, when starting to work on something new, we take time to determine what our Non-Negotiables are before collaborating with all the units and departments that need to be involved in the work.